bartek/hfxspeeds/B3N2H2/README.md

 ## Reflections

-The results of my test hold little surprises.
-I know this street is too wide and the single speed table installed up the slope has little effect.
+The results of this test hold little surprises.
+This street is too wide and the single speed table installed up the slope has little effect.
 At a speed of 47km/h per hour at the 85th percentile, we see that most (85%) of vehicles go at or lower than the posted speed limit.
 However, it is silly that a